Dave031387/DRSSoftware.DRSBasicDI/README.md

-# DrsBasicDI Dependency Injection Container Class Library
+# DRSBasicDI Dependency Injection Container
 ## Overview
-The ***DrsBasicDI*** class library is a simple and lightweight dependency injection container designed for .NET applications.
+The ***DRSBasicDI*** class library is a simple and lightweight dependency injection container designed for .NET applications.
 It provides a straightforward way to manage object lifetimes and dependencies, making it easier to build maintainable and testable applications.

 ## Background